youssef-aoun/Units-Converter/README.md

 To get started with the Unit Converter Android App, follow these steps:

-1- Clone this repository to your local machine using git clone [repository_url].
+1- Clone this repository to your local machine using git clone [repository_url](https://github.com/youssefaoun0/Units-Converter.git).

 2- Open the project in Android Studio.